Out of Season (1975 film): Background

 The film was originally titled Winter Rates and was announced by Daily Variety in 1974 to be starring Redgrave and Oliver Reed.
 It had an expected budget of approximately $500,000.

 Filming

-Out of Season was filmed at Elstree Studios in Borehamwood, Hertfordshire, and on location in Dorset, primarily at the Isle of Portland, including the village of Chiswell.
+Out of Season was filmed at Elstree Studios in Borehamwood, Hertfordshire, and on location in Dorset, primarily at the Isle of Portland, including the village of Chiswell, as well as Lulworth Cove.
 The sets were designed by the art director Robert Jones.
+The on location footage was shot over the course of five days in November 1974.

 Reception

 Variety said: "Virtually a three-hander, Out of Season boasts top-notch performances by Redgrave, Robertson and George, a taut script and first-rate direction.
 Bridges displays his ability to develop and hold obsessive situations, all hints and innuendos, and this ping pong match of the affections often has the suspense of a whodunit."
 TV Guide awarded the film three stars, commenting: "A small cast in a tight environment makes this film look like exactly what it is - a stage play adapted for the screen."
 Time Out noted: "The super-smooth Alan Bridges finds himself landed with an impossible project.
 The dire script wrings every possible cliché out of the situation.
 The biggest mystery is why this stagey stuff was filmed at all, and why a cast of this calibre should have bothered."

 Texas Monthly said: "Out of Season cannot be tolerated at any time of year.
 If ever a project called for an executioner, this was it, and the presence of Redgrave, Robertson, George and the underrated director Alan Bridges, should not fool anyone into thinking that this frail mash note to father-daughter sex is a Certified Art Film."
 Film Review Digest Annual wrote: "With Out of Season, it's a shame that so much tender loving care was expended on so uninteresting a film.
 Whatever it was in Reuben Bercovitch and Eric Bercovici's wan story that intrigued England's gifted Alan Bridges fails to come across."